 More than likely, they’ll only have reviewed small, specific snippets of information that the VA reviewer asked them to look at.

 At both of “Joe’s” C&P exams, the doctors both stated that they were there to make a determination based on their interview in that “moment”.
 They never looked at the medical records he brought, briefly checked their computer, and said they hadn’t received any of his most recent test results or records from the VA.

 Does that mean you shouldn’t bring your medical records?
 No. First, you might have the one C&P examining doctor who will take the time to look through them.
 Secondly, you can use your medical records for reference in your own answers.
 It’s not a test about your memory; so take time while answering the doctor’s questions to look through your medical records if you need to refresh your memory.

 The C&P examiner is asked to do 2 things.
-Evaluate your medical condition’s severity (are you disabled and if so, how much), and decide if they feel (based on your answers) whether your disability is service-related.
+Evaluate your medical condition’s severity (are you disabled and if so, how much), and document their reasons on whether they feel (based on your answers) whether your disability is service-related.